siddhant-agrawal01/Blog-post/README.md

 For deployment, follow the instructions provided by your hosting provider.
 This project is compatible with platforms like Vercel and other cloud providers.

+### Note
+The project is build in my Linux ubuntu 24.04LTS machine if you face problem running locally try running with docker(specially windows users).